CentOS/container-index/README.md

 ## The *cccp.yml* File

 Every build that we process is required to host a container pipeline control file, called the cccp.yml.
-You can host it as either .cccp.yml ( and then its just out of the way ), or as cccp.yml.
+You can host it as cccp.yml.
 An example of what this file might look like is included in this git repo.
 Feel free to use that as a template.
 This file is a standard yaml formatted file and includes the following information:

 - **Job ID (job-id)** : Required: This must match the Job ID that you insert into the index file.
 - **Nulecule File (nulecule-file)** : Optional - *Currently unusable*: Indicate a nulecule pattern file.